jantimon/favicons-webpack-plugin/README.md

 [deps]: https://david-dm.org/romanlex/app-manifest-webpack-plugin.svg
 [deps-url]: https://david-dm.org/romanlex/app-manifest-webpack-plugin

-This is fork of [jantimon/favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin).
-Webpack v4 support.
+This is fork of [jantimon/favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin) with improvements:

++ All tests is rewritten with support of webpack v4
++ All dependencies is updated
++ The plugin is rewritten in accordance with the principles of DRY
++ Added support of webpack v4
++ Added support of all params for config from `favicons` package

 Allows to use the [favicons](https://github.com/haydenbleasel/favicons) generator with webpack.